• Online Support Group & Forum

 I laugh now imagining the stories told to friends about the drugged-out woman at the Raconteurs show.

-2 Responses to ““You’re Gonna Be So High””
+2 thoughts on ““You’re Gonna Be So High””

 It’s hard not to trust someone who thinks they can make your headaches a little less hellish!